 Should You Buy Combat Boots for Everyday Use?

-Military-style combat boots have been a favorite of many outdoorsmen for decades.
-Be they the rugged, hot, black leather boots from the Vietnam era or the modern well-ventilated tan designs that blend in better with dirt and brush, combat boots have earned themselves a reputation as reliable footwear.
+Military-style combat boots have been a favorite of many outdoorspeople for decades.
+Be they the rugged, hot, black leather boots from the Vietnam era or the modern, well-ventilated tan designs that blend in better with dirt and brush, combat boots have earned themselves a reputation as reliable footwear.
 Combat boots can last through hundreds of miles of treacherous terrain with a heavy pack on your back.
 But are they truly any better than civilian-grade hiking boots that may come in a much broader array of fits and styles?

 Advantages of Combat Boots